 Supplier facilities frequently face customer-mandated compliance audits in addition to OSHA enforcement.
 A documented, complete LOTO program with durable placards is a requirement for maintaining preferred supplier status with OEM customers.

 Die casting and foundry operations combine electrical, hydraulic, and thermal energy hazards in a single machine.
-The complexity of these procedures requires direct on-site assessment to document correctly.
+The complexity demands direct on-site assessment to document correctly.
 Templates will miss critical isolation steps.

 Southeast Michigan hosts a growing aerospace and defense manufacturing base alongside the automotive sector.
-These facilities operate precision machining equipment and specialized assembly tooling that requires the same level of LOTO documentation rigor.
+These facilities run precision machining equipment and specialized assembly tooling that needs the same level of LOTO documentation rigor.

 What We Provide

-Machine-specific placards built from direct on-site observation of your equipment.
-200-year coated aluminum construction.
+Machine-specific placards built from direct on-site observation.
+200-year coated aluminum.
 Every energy source documented with isolation steps and required lockout device types.

-View Placard Services →Facility-wide assessment that identifies every deficiency in your current LOTO program and maps each finding to its specific OSHA, ANSI, or ISO citation.
+View Placard Services →Facility-wide assessment that identifies every deficiency in your current LOTO program and maps each finding to its specific OSHA, ANSI Z244.1, or ISO citation.
 Delivered as a formal report with prioritized remediation recommendations.

-View Gap Analysis →OSHA-required annual review of every authorized employee's lockout tagout performance.
+View Gap Analysis →1910.147(c)(6) annual review of every authorized employee's lockout tagout performance.
 Available as a full-service program or through LockStep software for facilities that want a managed, auditable system.

 View Annual Audit →Automotive Production Reality

 Automotive production equipment presents LOTO challenges that go beyond what most internally written programs address.
-The three most common gaps we find in Detroit-area facilities are:
+The three most common gaps we find in Detroit-area facilities:

 Incomplete robotic cell procedures.
 Robotic welding and assembly cells require separate access control procedures for teach mode, collaborative zones, and full lockout during maintenance.
 Most facilities have a single generic LOTO procedure that does not address mode-specific access.
-This is a direct violation of OSHA 1910.147 and ANSI/RIA R15.06.
+Direct violation of 1910.147 and ANSI/RIA R15.06.

 Missing pneumatic energy release steps.
 Stamping, welding, and assembly equipment typically has pneumatic circuits that retain pressure after electrical lockout.
-LOTO procedures that do not include pneumatic bleed-down steps create exposure even when the machine appears to be locked out.
+LOTO procedures that skip the pneumatic bleed-down step create exposure even when the machine appears to be locked out.

 FAQ

 Yes.
-We understand that production downtime is costly in automotive environments.
-We schedule on-site assessments around your production calendar and can work during planned downtime windows, shift changes, or off-shifts to minimize disruption to operations.
+Production downtime is costly in automotive.
+We schedule on-site assessments around your production calendar and work during planned downtime windows, shift changes, or off-shifts to minimize disruption.

 Yes.
-We produce the full documentation package required for supplier audits, including machine-specific procedures, a written energy control program, training records framework, and annual review documentation.
-The deliverables we provide are designed to satisfy both OSHA and customer audit requirements.
+We produce the full documentation package required for supplier audits.
+Machine-specific procedures, a written energy control program, training records framework, and annual review documentation.
+The deliverables satisfy both OSHA and customer audit requirements.

 Yes.
 Robotic and automated equipment is one of our specialties.
-We produce access control placards and energy isolation procedures that address all operating modes under OSHA 1910.147 and ANSI/RIA standards.
-This is one of the most common compliance gaps we find in Detroit-area facilities.
+Access control placards and energy isolation procedures that address all operating modes under 1910.147 and ANSI/RIA R15.06.
+This is one of the most common compliance gaps we find in Detroit facilities.
 See our robotics placard service for details.

-The number depends on equipment complexity and facility size.
-For a typical Tier 1 supplier with moderate equipment density, we can assess and document procedures for 20 to 40 machines per on-site day.
-We provide a scope estimate before the visit so you know what to expect.
+Depends on equipment complexity and facility size.
+A typical Tier 1 supplier with moderate equipment density, we assess and document procedures for 20 to 40 machines per on-site day.
+We provide a scope estimate before the visit.
 Larger facilities typically require multiple visits, which we plan around your operational schedule.

-Michigan operates under Federal OSHA jurisdiction, which means 29 CFR 1910.147 applies directly with no state-specific variations.
-The compliance requirements are identical to Federal OSHA standards.
+Michigan operates under Federal OSHA jurisdiction, meaning 29 CFR 1910.147 applies directly with no state-specific variations.
+Compliance requirements are identical to Federal OSHA standards.
 Our assessments are built around the Federal standard, so Michigan facilities are fully covered.

-Tell us about your facility and we will follow up within one business day to discuss your LOTO compliance needs and schedule an on-site visit.
+Tell us about your facility and we follow up within one business day to discuss LOTO compliance needs and schedule an on-site visit.